Parliamentary.ai

 Groups Affected

-• Recipients of various social security benefits (e.g., Income Support, Housing Benefit, Jobseeker's Allowance, Employment and Support Allowance): They will receive a 1% increase in their benefits (if inflation warrants it).
+• Recipients of various social security benefits (e.g., Income Support, Housing Benefit, Jobseeker's Allowance, Employment and Support Allowance) – these individuals would receive a 1% increase to their benefits, subject to inflation.

-• Recipients of Working Tax Credit and Child Tax Credit: They will also receive a 1% increase (if inflation warrants it).
+• Recipients of Working Tax Credit and Child Tax Credit – these individuals would receive a 1% increase to their tax credits, subject to inflation.

 Full Text